 - Discovery of the Io Megalith

 On Earth, sea level rise and global drought had finally been arrested.
-Many major cities had been dramatically altered and coastlines changed irrevocably, but earth has united in a dramatic way.
-The expanded United Nations had established a number of measures to aide refugees in the most hard hit regions, and many of the failed governments and military states had been either forced to abdicate in order to receive assistance or have reformed under democratic constitutions.
+Many major cities had been dramatically altered and coastlines changed irrevocably, but the earth has united in a dramatic way.
+The expanded United Nations had established a number of measures to aid refugees in the most hard-hit regions, and many of the failed governments and military states had been either forced to abdicate in order to receive assistance or have reformed under democratic constitutions.
 Only Russia, China, and the Middle East Coalition avoid formal integration into the world government.

 Following the war efforts to expand our understanding of the universe around us resumed.
 One of the major breakthroughs was the successful test of the first faster than light ship.
 On October 24, 2186 the Hawking piloted by United Nations Captain Jordan Kirkwall and Mars Commander Hiro Motomoya broke the light speed barrier and traveled nearly on eight of a light year out and back over four days.
 The break through was heralded as the most significant discovery for humanity, and paved the way for the exploration and settlement of the stars.